 It is the perfect combination of spicy, tangy, and super refreshing at the same time.
 This recipe is the real deal and I’m not exaggerating when I say that these are my favourite tacos.
 Once you master tacos al pastor, your friends will be begging you to make them over and over again.

-Prep time: 40 minutes (plus marinating time)
+40 minutes (plus marinating time)

 - 3 lbs boneless pork shoulder